prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 This endpoint will respond with either:

-- An OpenRTB 2.5 bid response, or
+- An OpenRTB 2.x bid response, or
 - HTTP 400 if the request is malformed, or
 - HTTP 503 if the account or app specified in the request is blacklisted

-This is a corresponding sample response to a sample OpenRTB 2.5 bid request:
+This is a corresponding sample response to a sample bid request:

 ```
 {